Categorized As:

 “PAGE100 is something I’ve been looking forward to for years!
 Instead of relying on proxy measures like the volume of dollars spent with diverse firms, PAGE100 will measure what truly matters,” said Harold T. Epps, former Philadelphia Commerce Director and current co-chair of the PAGE Advisory Committee.

-Attendees at the PAGE 100 launch event were treated to a wealth of wisdom from panelists including Vincent Gumbs of the University of Pennsylvania, Alexandra Gordon of the African American Chamber of Commerce for Greater Philadelphia, and Javier Suarez of the Greater Philadelphia Hispanic Chamber of Commerce.
+Attendees at the PAGE 100 launch event were treated to a wealth of knowledge from panelists including Vincent Gumbs of the University of Pennsylvania, Alexandra Gordon of the African American Chamber of Commerce for Greater Philadelphia, and Javier Suarez of the Greater Philadelphia Hispanic Chamber of Commerce.
 These experts shared their insights on staying tenacious and persistent in order to be successful in today's ever-changing market.

 “By creating a cohort and an index of our region’s most vibrant BIPOC-owned firms, we will be able to help our anchor institutions more readily locate the suppliers they need, while at the same time allowing us to track the health of the ecosystem,” said PAGE Director Kenyatta James.